rmcrackan/Libation/README.md

 And voila!
 If you have multiple books not yet liberated, Libation will automatically move on to the next.

 ![Liberate book step 5](images/LiberateBook5.png)

+The Audible id must be somewhere in the book's file or folder name for Libation to detect your downloaded book.

 ### Download PDF attachments